-From January 1, 2021 to October 25, 2021, the Northwest FCS' Board of Directors (the board) was composed of 14 director positions.
+On January 1, 2023, Farm Credit West, ACA merged with and into Northwest FCS and its name changed to AgWest Farm Credit.
+The following reflects descriptions of Northwest FCS' Corporate Governance and board activities in 2022.
+From January 1, 2022 to May of 2022, the Northwest FCS' Board of Directors (the board) was composed of 14 directors.
 Each director elected by the voting membership represents one of the 11 geographic regions that constitute Northwest FCS' operating territory.
 Three directors were appointed by the board.
 Two of these board-appointed directors were outside directors, who cannot be customers, stockholders, employees or agents of any Farm Credit institution.
 One of the two outside directors is designated as a "financial expert" as defined by FCA Regulation.
 This director brings independence and financial, accounting and audit expertise to the board and chairs the board's Audit Committee.
 The other outside director position is used to bring independence, an outside perspective and other areas of expertise to enhance board oversight capabilities.
-The third board-appointed director position is a stockholder and is intended to ensure representation of market segments not currently represented by the stockholder-elected director positions or to bring additional desired skills or background to the board.
-In October 2021, the board approved a Bylaws amendment providing for an additional appointed director position and subsequently appointed Beth Kennar to the board as an outside director.
-From October 26, 2021 to December 31, 2021, there were four appointed directors on the board.
-On December 31, 2021, outside director Julie Shiflett stepped off the Northwest FCS' Board of Directors and assumed a position on the CoBank Board of Directors effective January 1, 2022.
+The third board-appointed director position held by Dave Nisbet is a stockholder position and is intended to ensure representation of market segments not currently represented by the stockholder-elected director positions or to bring additional desired skills or background to the board.
+Mr. Nisbet termed off the board in May.
+His position was left vacant and the Board consisted of 13 directors for the remainder of 2022.